Data General Nova: microNOVA

 Data General also produced a series of microNOVA single-chip implementations of the Nova processor.
 To allow it to fit into a 40-pin dual in-line package (DIP) chip, the address bus and data bus shared a set of 16 pins.
 This meant that reads and writes to memory required two cycles, and that the machine ran about half the speed of the original Nova as a result.

 The first chip in the series was the mN601, of 1977.
 This was sold both as a CPU for other users, a complete chipset for those wanting to implement a computer, a complete computer on a single board with 4 kB of RAM, and as a complete low-end model of the Nova.
 An upgraded version of the design, 1979's mN602, reduced the entire chipset to a single VLSI.
 This was offered in two machines, the microNOVA MP/100 and larger microNOVA MP/200.

 The microNOVA was later re-packaged with a monitor in a PC-style case with two floppy disks as the Enterprise.
 Enterprise shipped in 1981, running RDOS, but the introduction of the IBM PC the same year made most other machines disappear under the radar.

-Nova's legacy
+Legacy

 The Nova influenced the design of both the Xerox Alto (1973) and Apple I (1976) computers, and its architecture was the basis for the Computervision CGP (Computervision Graphics Processor) series.
 Its external design has been reported to be the direct inspiration for the front panel of the MITS Altair (1975) microcomputer.

 Data General followed up on the success of the original Nova with a series of faster designs.
 The Eclipse family of systems was later introduced with an extended upwardly compatible instruction set, and the MV-series further extended the Eclipse into a 32-bit architecture to compete with the DEC VAX.
 The development of the MV-series was documented in Tracy Kidder's popular 1981 book, The Soul of a New Machine.
 Data General itself would later evolve into a vendor of Intel processor-based servers and storage arrays, eventually being purchased by EMC.